4ashutosh98/AndroidVisionApp/README.md

 };
 ```

-This ensures maximum accuracy for both OCR and Vision LLM processing.
+This ensures maximum accuracy for Vision LLM processing.

 ## Running the Application